What do you do when it's the patient who violates a DC's professional and personal boundaries?

 Mr. Andrews proposed mediation, and Ms. Lee initially agreed but later declined as her client did not want to contribute toward mediation costs.
 Mr. Andrews advised against paying the entire mediation costs as the defense would appear too eager to resolve the claim.
 Consequently, no mediation was held.

-In December 2013, Ms. Waterman finally provided her written discovery responses.
+In December 2018, Jill finally provided her written discovery responses.
 Because she claimed damages of more than $400,000, an early resolution seemed unlikely.
-Therefore, the defense team saw no downside with deposing Ms. Waterman.
+Therefore, the defense team saw no downside with deposing her.
 However, repeated requests to set the deposition date went unheeded.
-On April 28, 2014, plaintiff attorney Lee finally contacted defense counsel—not to schedule the deposition but to advise she was withdrawing as Ms. Waterman’s attorney.
+On April 28, 2019, plaintiff attorney Lee finally contacted defense counsel—not to schedule the deposition but to advise she was withdrawing as Jill’s attorney.
 Mr. Andrews never received notice of a new plaintiff counsel, so he proceeded to communicate with Ms. Lee in the meantime.

 After much back and forth, the case ultimately settled for $3,500 after Dr. Gillet provided his written consent.
 NCMIC’s legal costs to defend the claim were just under $25,000.